- by Barney Davey

-2. Confidence – The only way you can act this way with a customer is by having first established credibility and trust with them.
-That begins with inner confidence that comes across in your voice and demeanor.
+- Confidence– The only way you can act this way with a customer is by having first established credibility and trust with them.
+That begins with an innerconfidence that comes across in your voice and demeanor.
 You can be politely assertive as long as you are equally confident in yourself and your products.

 Here again, the psychological aspects of decision making are in full bloom.
 The signals you give as a salesperson when a potential transaction is on the table will make all the difference in the outcome.
 If you convey confidence in yourself, in your products, and in how the end result will be beneficial to the customer, you will have mastered a key component in becoming a high producer.

 Art Scenario – You have to think it through to the end result.
-Paint that picture in your mind so you can then paint in your customer's mind.
+Paint that picture in your mind so you can then paint in your customer’s mind.
 That is, the artwork is going home with them and you know they will love it.
-You tell them what your return policy is and then tell them it never gets used, or only to get a bigger, better piece, or whatever is true and believable.
+You tell them what your return policy is and then say it never gets used, or only to get a bigger, better piece, or whatever is genuine and believable.

-3. Conviction – We have all met someone who seemed confident in themselves, but it came across as a facade, or it was all about them.
-Conviction is holding the deep belief that what you are offering is true benefit to the customer.
-It then becomes not a sale, but a way for the customer to enjoy using the product and perhaps profit from it as well.
+- Conviction– We have all met someone who seemed confident in themselves, but it came across as a facade, or it was all about them.
+Conviction is holding the sincere belief that what you are offering is an actualbenefit to the customer.
+It then becomes not a sale, but a way for the client to enjoy using the product and perhaps profit from it as well.

-4. Consistency – the best salespeople have taken the time to study what works for others in the same profession.
+- Consistency– the best salespeople have taken the time to study what works for others in the same profession.
 They then blend that knowledge, those words and techniques into their own methods of presenting products and asking for the sale.
 Ultimately, they refine what they do and say until it is second nature to them.
-By staying consistent with their message and process, they are calm and this helps keep their customers calm in what is sometimes a stressful situation merely because they haven't bought high tech services and products before, which is often the same with art.
+By staying consistent with their message and process, they are calm and this helps keep their customers calm in what is sometimes a stressful situation merely because they haven’t bought high-techservices and products before, which is often the same with art.

 Our salespeople come to realize while the process may be new, if not a little confusing and intimidating for their customers, that there are really only a few situations with slightly different parameters that come up over and again.
 Being able to recognize the situation and consistently react to it makes them more competent and confident in the process.

-When you realize that you can climb the mountain and take the same trail every time, you pretty quickly become adept at what was once daunting and difficult.
-You may get off on a tangent or side trail, but you remain calm because you know you are headed back the tried and true trail very soon.
+When you realize that you can climb the mountain and take the same trail every time, you pretty quickly become adept at what was once daunting and challenging.
+You may get off on a tangent or side path, but you remain calm because you know you are headed back the tried and true trail very soon.